2021 Retirement Plan Maximums and Limits/Saver's Credit

 |Roth IRA|| Contribution limit is reduced or eliminated based on the amount by which the taxpayer's Adjusted Gross Income (AGI) minus an "applicable AGI amount" exceeds $15,000 ($10,000 for married taxpayers filing a joint return). |

 Applicable AGI amounts for 2021:$198,000 to $208,000 (married filing joint return) $0 to $10,000 (married filing separate return) $125,000 to $140,000 (all other taxpayers)

 Deduction for contribution is reduced or eliminated for an active participant in an employer-sponsored retirement plan, based on the amount by which the taxpayer's AGI minus an "applicable AGI amount" exceeds $10,000 ($20,000 for an active participant who is a married taxpayer filing a joint return).

-For a married taxpayer filing a joint return who is not an active participant in an employer-sponsored retirement plan, but whose spouse is, the $10,000 amount mentioned above is not increased to $20,000 and the "applicable AGI amount" for 2017 is $186,000 ($2,000 increase from 2016).
-There is no deduction for an AGI of $196,000 or more.
+For a married taxpayer filing a joint return who is not an active participant in an employer-sponsored retirement plan, but whose spouse is, the $10,000 amount mentioned above is not increased to $20,000 and the "applicable AGI amount" for 2021 is $198,000 ($2,000 increase from 2020).

 These are limits established by the Internal Revenue Code.
 In some cases, employers may set lower annual limits for your plan.
 In addition, these limits are generally applied in the aggregate.